-Jenny McMahon BSW
+Jenny McMahon BSW, RSW

 Jenny is a counsellor and peer supporter with a BSW from McMaster University, who completed their student placement at Stardust!